Regulations governing the EMI license in Lithuania

 Optional Bank of Lithuania engagement

 Early communication with the Bank of Lithuania can be useful before the application is filed.
-This may take place through the Newcomer Programme or another introductory route.
-The discussion is normally used to present the model, check whether the expected authorisation route is suitable, and identify points that may need improvement before submission.
-This phase is optional, but it can add value where the project includes several payment services, card infrastructure, outsourcing or cross-border flows.
+This may take place through the Newcomer Program or another introductory route.
+The discussion is normally used to present the model, check whether the expected authorization route is suitable, and identify points that may need improvement before submission.
+This phase is optional, but it can add value where the project includes several payment services, card infrastructure, outsourcing, or cross-border flows.

 5